synchromedia/OpenGSN/README.rst

 Description
 --------------------

-The OpenGSN Middleware is the middleware used for the GreenStar Network project funded by Canarie .
+The OpenGSN Middleware is the middleware used for the GreenStar Network project funded by Canarie.
 This middleware is a cloud computing management middleware that is used to create green clouds.
 These green clouds are energy aware and also can manage and optimize this energy to lower GHG emissions.
 For additional information about the project visit the `GreenStar Network Website <www.greenstarnetwork.com>`_.

 Licensing
 -------------------